danuker/piggies/README.md

 All feedback is welcome.

 I especially welcome any ideas/problems about security, or about how to do testing.
+If you can think of a way for using [Hypothesis](https://hypothesis.readthedocs.io/en/master/) here, that would be excellent!

 Feel free to use GitHub issues, or even open a pull request!